 Finally, scuba diving when pregnant is not advised.
-There are a few considerations to be aware before you jump into the water such as the decompression stress, the heat, and importantly talk to your doctor.
+There are a few considerations to be aware of before you jump into the water such as decompression stress, the heat, and importantly talk to your doctor.
 By talking to your doctor, they will be able to explain the risks in greater detail.

 And that’s it for now!
 I’d love to know if this guide on can you scuba dive while pregnant has helped you.
 Let me know if you have any questions and let me know if there is more to add.